quii/mockingjay-server/README.md

  - Configurable to simulate the eratic nature of calling other services
 - [Consumer driven contracts (CDCs)](http://martinfowler.com/articles/consumerDrivenContracts.html) to run against your real downstream services.

-**Mockingjay makes it really easy to check your integration points**.
-It's fast, requires no coding and is better than other solutions because it will ensure your mock servers and real integration points are consistent
+**Mockingjay makes it really easy to check your HTTP integration points**.
+It's fast, requires no coding and is better than other solutions because it will ensure your mock servers and real integration points are consistent so that you never have a green build but failing software.

 - [Installation](https://github.com/quii/mockingjay-server/wiki/Installing) - [Download a binary](https://github.com/quii/mockingjay-server/releases/latest), [use a Docker image](https://hub.docker.com/r/quii/mockingjay-server/) or `go get`)
 - [Rationale](https://github.com/quii/mockingjay-server/wiki/Rationale)